Reviewing Nuvve (NASDAQ:NVVE) & Power Assets (OTCMKTS:HGKGY)

 Power Assets Holdings Limited, an investment holding company, generates, transmits, and distributes electricity in Hong Kong, the United Kingdom, Australia, Mainland China, and internationally.
 The company generates energy from thermal, renewable energy, and waste sources.
 It also distributes gas; transmits oil; holds property and deposits; and provides consulting, investing, trust administration, and management services.
 The company has a generation capacity of 1,004 MW renewable energy/energy from waste, 4,754 MW gas fired, and 4,216 MW coal/oil fired; and operates 114,000 km of gas/oil pipeline, as well as 400,700 km of power network serving 19,192,000 customers.
 The company was formerly known as Hongkong Electric Holdings Limited and changed its name to Power Assets Holdings Limited in February 2011.
 Power Assets Holdings Limited was founded in 1889 and is based in Central, Hong Kong.

-Receive News & Ratings for Power Assets Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Power Assets and related companies with MarketBeat.com's FREE daily email newsletter.
+Receive News & Ratings for Nuvve Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Nuvve and related companies with MarketBeat.com's FREE daily email newsletter.